-- 1. We highly recommend that you use the latest Firefox browser to complete this question.
-We will grade your work using Firefox 79.0 (or newer). - 2.
+- 1. We highly recommend that you use the latest Chrome browser to complete this question.
+We will grade your work using Chrome 86.0 (or newer). - 2.
 For this homework, the D3 library is provided to you in the lib folder.
-You must NOT use any D3 libraries (d3.js) other than the ones provided. - 3.
-You may need to setup an HTTP server to run your D3 visualizations (depending on which web browser you are using, as discussed in the D3 lecture (OMS students: the video "Week 5 Data Visualization for the Web (D3) Prerequisites: JavaScript and SVG".
+You must NOT use any D3 libraries (d3.js) other than the ones provided.
+In Gradescope, these libraries will be provided for you in the autograding environment. - 3.
+You will need to setup an HTTP server to run your D3 visualizations as discussed in the D3 lecture (OMS students: the video "Week 5 Data Visualization for the Web (D3) Prerequisites: JavaScript and SVG".
 Campus students: see lecture PDF.).
-The easiest way is to use <a href="https://ht - 4.
+The easiest way is to use <a href="http://exerver.in.com/ - 4.
 We have provided sections of code along with comments in the skeleton to help you complete the implementation.
 While you do not need to remove them, you may need to write additional code to make things work. - 5.
 All d3.js files in the lib folder are referenced using relative paths in your html file.
-For example, since the file "Q3/index.html" uses d3, its header contains:
+For example, since the file "Q3/submission.html" uses d3, its header contains: